 Now that you have that answer, how can you attract them?
 How can you “stop the scroll” and get them to linger for a moment on your ad?
 What can you do to get them to take action on your ad?
 Art and science intersect here – grab their eye (the art) and offer them something that they want (the science).

 Boosted posts – where you pay money to get an existing post in front of more people – don’t create new leads as much as we would like.
 Sure, you can create a targeted audience for your boosted post, just like you do with an ad.
 But most social media posts are pretty general – links to the latest blog posts, an upcoming event, as examples – and don’t have the specificity you can get to when you’re crafting an ad with a set agenda and goal.
 The way to attract and capture new leads through advertising is to thoughtfully construct an ad – or several – that will cause action.

 No matter where they are, they’re probably on Facebook

 Recommendation #1 – don’t start advertising on every platform all at once.
 You’re going to need to test, refine, and test again to see what works best for you, and that’s most easily done on one network at a time.
 While what works on one social network likely won’t have the same results on another social network, you’ll get the process down and start seeing results when you focus on one at a time.

 Recommendation #2 – if you’re starting with one social network, start with Facebook.
-Whether you’re trying to attract C-level executives or moms with kids under 2, there’s a good chance that your perfect potential customers are on Facebook.
+Whether you’re trying to attract entrepreneurs or moms with kids under 2, there’s a good chance that your perfect potential customers are on Facebook.
 Thanks to the capability Facebook provides for targeting your ads (down to the gnat’s eyelash, it seems), you can really fine-tune your audience and tweak your ads – or run several and compare results – until you’re getting the results you want for a price you’re willing to pay.